croservices/cro/docs/reference/cro-http-router.md

 }

 put -> 'product', $id, 'image', $filename {
-    # Get the body as a binary blob.
+    # Get the body as a binary blob (again, this assumes that a client send a
+    # request with a body that's a bunch of bytes that we want; this may happen
+    # in a HTTP API, but not from a browser).
     request-body-blob -> $image {
         # Save it; produce no content
-    }
-}

-post -> 'product' {
-    # Get the body produced by the body parser.
-    request-body -> %json-object {
-        # Save it, and then...
-        created 'product/42', 'application/json', %json-object;
     }
 }
 ```